|

 time to end the encounter.
 Onimex genuflected and

-Conscious restored his power with a warm fuzzy.
+Conscious restored his power.
 "I'm very proud

 of you, Onimex," She said in parting, "Tell Ireana that I validate her